KenCraig8/ClientcardFB3/README.md

 For an example of how to do testing in this project, look at ClientcardFB3\CustomSql\CustomSql\Testing

-Also research on hot to do testing and mocking in general and also how use the tools above specificity.
+Also research on how to do testing and mocking in general and also how use the tools above specificity.

 SQL- For Chloe Margaret
 Helpful link to learn: http://www.w3schools.com/SQl/default.asp